Ramshankar07/100daysof-Pytorch-and-CUDA/README.md

 **Summary:**
 Worked on parallel reduction to compute the partial sum of an array.
 Implemented a tree-based reduction algorithm, minimizing warp divergence for better performance.

+## Day 11
+### File: `LayerNorm.cu`
+**Summary:**
+Implemented Layer Normalization in CUDA, often used in deep learning models.
+Explored normalization techniques across batches and layers using reduction operations.
+Addressed the challenge of maintaining numerical stability during computation.

 Enjoy the journey into the depths of neural networks and high-performance computing with PyTorch and CUDA!